Skip to main content

 WHAT IS A CHEMICAL PEEL?

-A chemical peel is a cosmetic treatment that improves the appearance of skin.
+A chemical peel is an exfoliating treatment that makes you glow!
 It consists of a solution designed to penetrate into the epidermis, remove the upper layers of dead and damaged skin, and encourage skin cell regeneration.

 A chemical peel’s efficacy relies on the specific acids contained and the strength depends on the pH AND percentage of the solution.

-Typical ingredients are AHA’s such as glycolic acid, lactic acid, mandelic acid.
-Other acids such as BHA (aka salicylic acid) and TCA (aka Trichloroacetic acid) are very effective.
-These ingredients, along with other actives, can be cocktailed together for maximum efficacy.
+Typical ingredients are AHA’s like glycolic acid, lactic acid and mandelic acid.
+Other acids like BHA (aka salicylic acid) and TCA (aka Trichloroacetic acid) are very effective.
+These ingredients, along with other nutritive actives, can be cocktailed together for maximum efficacy.

 WHAT SKIN TYPES CAN GET A CHEMICAL PEEL?